-The Company's primary focus in 2020 is the economic assessment and re-start of permitting of the Imperial Project, as a follow up to the Company's PEA.
-The Company is also investing in exploration of the new Imperial claims, Long Valley, and FG projects with drilling started at FG Gold in Q1 2020.
+The Company's focus for the balance of 2020 is the re-start of permitting of the Imperial Project, using the mine plan developed for the the Company's PEA published in May 2020.
+The Company is also investing in exploration of the Mesquite-Picacho District, Imperial resource expansion, Long Valley, and FG projects with drilling at FG Gold in Q1-Q2 2020.
 In addition to the exploration at these Properties, the Company may evaluate other prospects worthy of exploration and development.
-The ability of the Company to do so is contingent upon its ongoing ability to raise the risk capital necessary to advance such prospects.
+The ability of the Company to do so is contingent upon its ongoing ability to raise the capital necessary to advance such prospects.